hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ### How does Facebook use and run HHVM?

-Facebook's entire site runs on HHVM (desktop, api and mobile), both in development and production.
+Facebook's entire site runs on HHVM (desktop, API and mobile), both in development and production.

 ### What platforms is HHVM supported on?